nilovelez/apsc-crop/readme.txt

 == Changelog ==

+= 1.2 =
+* Normalized all CSS classes to use underscores
+* Added unique prefixes to all IDs and functions
+* Updated shortcode to use consistent naming
+* Improved code organization and maintainability

 = 1.1 =
 * Implemented real-time calculation (removed calculate button)
 * Improved form field styling and consistency